omnetpp/opp_env/README.md

 ### Installation

-To get started with `opp_env`, you first need to have Nix installed on your machine.
+To get started with `opp_env`, you need to have Python3, pip and Nix installed on your machine.
 You can download and install Nix from [here](https://nixos.org/download). `opp_env` also needs several smaller utility programs like `wget`, `tar`, `gzip`, and also `git` for the installation of certain packages or package versions.